Differentially Private Federated Learning: A Systematic Review: Differentially Private HFL

 Other research focuses on the heterogeneity of clients in federated scenarios.
 For the data heterogeneity, Zhang et al.~\cite{zhang2023pfldp} focused on the performance degradation caused by model heterogeneity in non-i.i.d. data settings, they proposed a personalized federated learning approach (FedBDP) based on Bregman divergence and differential privacy.
 Their algorithm employs Bregman divergence to quantify the discrepancy between local and global parameters and incorporates it as a regularization term in the update loss function.
 Additionally, by defining decay coefficients, they dynamically adjust the magnitude of the differential privacy noise for each round.
 Wang et al.~\cite{wang2020federated} introduced FedLDA, an LDP-based latent Dirichlet allocation (LDA) model tailored for federated learning settings.
 FedLDA employs an innovative random response mechanism with a prior (RRP), ensuring that the privacy budget remains independent of the dictionary size.
 This approach enhances accuracy through adaptive and non-uniform sampling processing.
 In response to the heterogeneous device scenario, Lian et al.~\cite{lian2022webfed} proposed a browser-based cross-platform federated learning framework called WebFed.
 To enhance privacy protection, each client adds Laplace noise to the weights of their local models before uploading the training results.
 And for heterogeneity in privacy budgets, Yang et al.~\cite{yang2021federated} proposed PLU-FedOA, Which focus on various privacy requirements of clients.
 Firstly, they added Laplace noise to parameters locally using different privacy budget $\epsilon_k$ to achieve personalized LDP, and then designed a parameters aggregation algorithm for serve to close to the unbiased estimate.
+Zhang et al.~\cite{zhang2024dynamic} improved model performance by dynamically allocating the privacy budget at each federated aggregation round.